NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
-struct {
-	Amount      int
+amount      int
-	Destination string
+destination string
-}
 ```
-Amount is a volume of Hastings.
+amount is a volume of Hastings.

-Destination is an address represented in hex.
+destination is an address represented in hex.

 Response: standard